DIVE GEAR REQUIREMENTS, RECOMMENDATIONS & FAQs

 Wetsuit Recommendation

 The surface water temperature is consistently around 80F/26C, but much cooler at depth so a 3mm wetsuit (long or short) is just about right for most people.
-However, it just depends on how much you feel the cold; some dive with just a rash guard while others always dive with a wetsuit.
+However, it just depends on how much you feel the cold; some dive with just a rash guard or swimsuit while others always dive with a wetsuit.
 I highly recommend bringing a 3mm wetsuit regardless of the time of year; being cold while diving is no fun at all.
 It is reassuring to know you have one in case you need it.
 Moreover, a good wetsuit is a good investment as there is nothing better than getting one that is custom fit to your exact height and weight.

 Dive Mask vs Snorkel Mask Recommendation